AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: clear_cache command

-The GPS shell provides the command :file:`clear_cache` which removes all such values from the memory.
+The GPS shell provides the command :func:`clear_cache` which removes all such values from the memory.
 After you run this command, you can no longer use references obtained from previous commands: you must run these commands again to get a new reference.